kandid/kandidlib-emitter/README.md

 The problem
 ---------
-Need to implement a model interface in Java/Swing because none of the dafault classes fit?
+Need to implement a model interface in Java/Swing because none of the default classes fit?
 Tired to implement all those methods to register listeners and loops to send the messages to all listeners?

 If so, kandidlib-emitter can help you.
 This small library generates classes performing these tasks.
-At your preference will be either generated at compile time via an annotation processor or at runtime with a little help from the [asm](http://asm.ow2.org/) or both.
+At your preference these classes will be either generated at compile time via an annotation processor or at runtime with a little help from the [asm](http://asm.ow2.org/) lib or both.

 The solution